rmaqueda/Brastlewark/README.md

 ## Test targets

 - BrastlewarkTests: Basic unit tests.

-- BrastlewarkIntegrationTests: Integration tests using HTTPStubProtocol to provide STUB network responses globally, then check how the ViewModel behaves.
+Tests using HTTPStubProtocol to provide STUB network responses globally, then check how the ViewModel behaves.

+- BrastlewarkIntegrationTests: Real network request integration tests.

 - BrastlewarkUITests: not complete but ready to develop UI tests with XCTest UI test.